micheleangioni/node-lessons/lessons/lesson2-RequestPromise/readme.md

 Additionally, let's wrap all NodeJs functions, which use callbacks, into custom functions which return a Promise.

 **Goals**
-- Simplify the http client code by using `request-promise`
+- Simplify the http client code by using `request-promise` in place of `https`

 **Allowed Npm Packages**
 - `express`: web server